VictorioBerra/rise-irccloud-customizer/README.md

 ## TODO:

-- How to apply the TamperMonkey header on build?
+- Automated versioning
+- Deploy to gist using actions?
+- Or maybe deploy just to the release area as a single txt file